Skskendkks/programming-EA-assignment/README.md

 This is my ITP3914 programming EA assignment.
 Welcome to try this program.

 That is a 2 player game.
-The Gomoko game (4-piece chess version) Here is the game table:
+The Gomoko game (4-piece chess version)

+If you want to try this program online you maybe need to change the name to Main

+Here is the game table:

 0 | 0 1 0 0 0 0 0 0 0 0